danwells96/ARISES/DocFiles/Sustainability Report.md

 The app will need to be updated every few years to keep it compatable with the latest version of iOS and the latest models of phones.
 In addition, it may need to be updated for bug fixes and as new features are added, and this process should occur automatically and via online download.

-//Talk about release strategy.// Before any new updates are released to the public they need to pass through a thorough testing process, which in the long run would be quicker and more reliable using an automaic testbench instead of the lengthy procedure described in the testing document.
+Before any new updates are released to the public they need to pass through a thorough testing process, which in the long run would be quicker and more reliable using an automaic testbench instead of the lengthy procedure described in the testing document.

 ### Legal Compliance of Data Storage